Policy & Strategy

 - **May Revision** — the Governor's updated budget proposal includes renewing the MCO tax as a two-component structure (Dept. of Finance / May Revision).

 - **June 15** — California's constitutional budget deadline.
-This is the vote window for the budget, and the MCO tax with it.
+The MCO tax renewal moved through the same budget window.

 Try our free tool

-Use the Intelligence Dashboard to track the June 15 budget vote alongside every funding cliff and policy development affecting California FQHCs.
+Use the Intelligence Dashboard to track budget implementation alongside every funding cliff and policy development affecting California FQHCs.

 What passage vs. failure means for FQHC reimbursement